References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 Minimum cover is 250,000 SDRs per passenger.

-Minimum cover is 19 SDRs per kilogram of cargo.
+cover is 22 SDRs per kilogram of cargo.

-The minimum level of third party cover depends on the Maximum Take Off Mass (MTOM) of the
+of third party and war risk cover depends on the Maximum Take Off Mass (MTOM)

-aircraft concerned.
-There are ten categories of aircraft based
+of the aircraft concerned.
+There are ten categories of aircraft based on MTOM.

 G-INFO is the CAA’s aircraft register and will provide

 details of all current aircraft on the UK register and amongst other things the weight of a

 An insurance calculator is available to help you